HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Data Streams

 \subsection{Additional sensor data}

-The following data streams are also available, all in the \texttt{text\_data} directory.
-They have been extracted or calculated from the binary storage in the \texttt{raw\_data} directory.
+The following data streams are available in the \texttt{text\_data} directory, having been extracted or calculated from the original binary.

-\begin{itemize} \item \texttt{control\_mode.txt} contains a single character referring to the assistance condition of that trial, where 0 represents direct teleoperation and 3 represents robot control. \item \texttt{morsel.yaml} is a YAML file with the transforms for each detected morsel positions in the robot base frame. \item \texttt{ada\_joy.csv} stores the raw joystick input provided by the user.
-Note that the joystick input is only provided when it is unchanged from the previous message, so the raw data has inconsistent timing.
-For ease of use, the joystick data has been resampled to a common 120 Hz frequency, with missing data filled in by holding the previous value.
-Duplicate data can be noted by seeing that the header fields are unchanged when the data is held. \item \texttt{input\_info.csv} contains information about the user input to the robot.
+\begin{compactitem} \item \texttt{control\_mode.txt} contains one character referring to that trial's assistance condition.
+Zero represents direct teleoperation and 3 represents robot control. \item \texttt{morsel.yaml} is a \texttt{YAML} file with the transforms for each detected morsel positions in the robot base frame. \item \texttt{ada\_joy.csv} stores raw joystick input provided by the user.
+Joystick input is only provided when changed from the previous message leading to inconsistent timing in the raw data.
+To rectify this, joystick data have been resampled to a common 120 Hz frequency and missing data filled by the previous value.
+Duplicate data are noted by unchanged headers. \item \texttt{input\_info.csv} contains the user input to the robot.
 The \texttt{robot\_mode} field denotes which control mode the robot is in (x/y, z/yaw, or pitch/roll), and the rest of the fields denote the applied twist corresponding to the user's joystick input. \item \texttt{assistance\_info.csv} contains the outcome of the shared autonomy algorithm.
-It stores the current probability inferred for each goal and the resultant twist applied to the robot at that timestep. \item \texttt{joint\_states.csv} contains the information for each joint of the robot. \item \texttt{robot\_position.csv} contains the cartesian position of each of the robot links, as calculated from the forward kinematics using the data from \texttt{joint\_states.csv}. \item \texttt{myo\_emg.csv} contains the raw EMG output of the Myo sensor. \item \texttt{myo\_imu.csv} contains the data from the IMU on the Myo sensor. \item \texttt{myo\_ori.csv} contains the orientation data received from the Myo sensor. \end{itemize}
+It stores the current probability inferred for each goal and the resultant twist applied to the robot at that timestep. \item \texttt{joint\_states.csv} contains the information for each joint of the robot. \item \texttt{robot\_position.csv} contains the cartesian position of each of the robot links, as calculated from the forward kinematics using the data from \texttt{joint\_states.csv}. \item \texttt{myo\_emg.csv} contains EMG output of the Myo. \item \texttt{myo\_imu.csv} contains IMU output of the Myo. \item \texttt{myo\_ori.csv} contains orientation data received from the Myo sensor. \end{compactitem}